Back to California

 • Exempts contracts that only a federally recognized California Native American tribe can perform from advertising and bidding requirements.

-• Allows state agencies to enter into contracts with federally recognized California Native American tribes without needing at least three competitive bids or proposals, if certain conditions are met.
+• Allows state agencies to enter into service contracts with federally recognized California Native American tribes without needing at least three competitive bids or proposals.

-• Permits a federally recognized California Native American tribe to include subcontracts with wholly owned subsidiaries for fulfilling interagency agreements, provided they give up some legal protections and justify the costs.
+• Permits federally recognized California Native American tribes to include subcontracts with wholly owned subsidiaries for the purpose of fulfilling interagency agreements, if they provide a limited waiver of sovereign immunity and justify costs.

-• Exempts California Native American tribes from restrictions on bidding after getting consulting services contracts related to tribal cultural resources.
+• Exempts California Native American tribes from restrictions on bidding after receiving consulting services contracts related to tribal cultural resources.

 Who It Names or Affects